 - Flatten the endplates at the level that you’re working on.

-- With significant scoliosis you can’t get all SPs midline, so you do so at the levels you’re interested in.
+- With significant scoliosis you can’t get all SPs midline, so you do so at the level that you’re working at.

 Lateral fluoroscopy view